fgs76100/UVM_Simplified/basic/lesson2-driver/README.md

         @(posedge this.apb_if.pready);
         @(posedge this.apb_if.clk);
-        rsp.slverr <= this.apb_if.pslverr;
         this.apb_if.penable <= 0;
         this.apb_if.psel <= 0;

+        rsp.slverr = this.apb_if.pslverr;
     endtask
 endclass
 ```

+>Before providing the response, the response’s sequence and transaction id must be set to correspond to the request transaction using `rsp.set_id_info(tr)`.

-> This driver is not finished yet.
+This driver is not finished yet.
 In next lesson, we will get it completed.
->

 ### `apb_pkg.sv`

 Your should always pack whole dependency together inside a package.